Most Communication programs start with tactics. I start with a conversation.

 LIsten first

-One of the first things I do when joining an organization is listen: to leadership, to program staff, to the communities being served.
-Understanding what a policymaker needs to hear, what a funder needs to trust, what a community actually believes — that foundation determines the quality of everything built on top of it.
+I learn what actually moves your stakeholders.
+One of the first things I do when joining an organization is listen — to leadership, to program staff, to the communities being served.
+Understanding what a policymaker needs to hear, what a funder needs to trust, what a community actually believes: that foundation determines the quality of everything built on top of it.

 2